lawlesst/lawlesst.github.com/notebook/illiad-api.md

  * pass an OpenURL to ILLiad for the item the user is requesting.
  * parse the response, which is an HTML form with populated values from the OpenURL.
 If you were doing this manually from the ILLiad user interface, this would be the pre-populated form that the user sees and either enhances with more information or clicks submit to process.
  * post the values returned by the step above to the ILLiad server.
  * parse the response.
-This will response will contain either the transaction number for the request or an error message describing what when wrong.
+This response will contain either the transaction number for the request or an error message describing what when wrong.
  * log the user out.

 ###Example in code